austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 A set of metrics / KPIs have been defined to assist in the measuring, reporting and optimizing the security program and the controls in place.

-A security scorecard is produced every with updates to key metrics of the FA information security program, to measure its adoption and effectiveness.
+A security scorecard is produced every with updates to key metrics of the <Company Placeholder> information security program, to measure its adoption and effectiveness.

 The reports and scorecards are maintained by and can be accessed at JupiterOne.